Who Moved My Cheese?

 That wasn’t a request.
 It was a command.

-This friend made me promise to give a full report on places I could move to before the following morning so as to be sure I would pay the debt I owed.
+This friend made me promise to give a full report on places I could move to before the following morning so as to make sure I paid the debt.

 And with this strict follow-up, I did.
-I contacted three friends that evening and called the fourth the following morning.
+I contacted three buddies that evening and called the fourth the following morning.
 All three couldn’t host me.
-But the fourth, whom I had visited the weekend before and fallen in love with her farm-ly home, could.
+But the fourth, whom I had visited the weekend before and fallen in love with her farm-ly home, consented.
 So I called my friend and reported my findings.

 The next step was to choose the date.
 You would think I did so immediately.
-Huh, joke on you!
+Huh, the joke is on you!

 I took another 5 days to do just that.
 All this while my friend kept pushing and pleading so I could dare the scary step.